lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_102_dotty_new_control_structure_syntax/README.md

-# Scala 3 - new control and indentation based syntax
+# Scala 3 - new control syntax

 ## Background